Software-Archetypes/archetypes/configurator/README.md

 ![Admin adds rule use case](./diagrams/admin-adds-rule-use-case.png)

 ### Use case #2 - Adding or removing parts during configuration process as a customer

+#### Main questions use case answers

+- Could part be added to an existing configuration without violating any rule?

 Let's assume that admin has already done their job and set up configuration properly - end users are finally able to start playing with possible options to buy their dreamed machine.
 In simple words - they can finally start *configuration process*.